 Reports of the crash of an apparently driverless Tesla sparked a sell-off of the automaker’s shares, causing CEO Elon Musk’s net worth to plunge by $5.6 billion.
 The accident, which killed the car’s 59-year-old owner and his 69-year-old friend, was not something the company could shrug off.

-But as more details about the incident have surfaced, the mystery has only deepened.
+Although it may be paving the way for the future of driving, Autopilot has raised some alarm in the U.S. over whether it is being used safely.
+Last month, as more details about the Houston incident have surfaced, the mystery has only deepened.
 Musk tweeted that that the “data logs” for the car showed that Autopilot wasn’t being used at the time of the crash, and the owner hadn’t purchased a “full self-driving” feature.

 A preliminary investigation by the National Transportation Safety Board appeared to lean toward Musk’s assertion, though was inconclusive.
 Switching on Autopilot requires both a vehicle’s Traffic Aware Cruise Control and Autosteer features to be engaged, and the latter wasn’t available on the residential street where the accident occurred -- because it lacked lane markings.